-Attempts to circumvent term limits through legal manipulation or office rotation shall be explicitly prohibited.
+Any attempt to circumvent term limits through legal tricks, office rotation, or manipulation is explicitly prohibited.

-Civic education programs shall reinforce the principle that public service is a temporary duty, not a lifelong career.
+Civic education programs shall reinforce the principle that public service is a duty-not a career, and never a throne.

 A SIMPLE, PROGRESSIVE TAX CODE